jdutronc/Credit_Risk_Analysis/README.md

 <br>

 - balanced accuracy score is 64%.
-- high_risk precision is about 1% only with 62% sensitivity
+- high_risk precision is about 1% only with 60% sensitivity
-- recall is very low at 2% only.
+- F1 is very low at 2% only.
 <br clear="left"/>

 ### Oversample the data with the SMOTE algorithm